lukeocodes/repo-template/README.md

 In the interest of fostering an open and welcoming environment, we strive to make participation in our project and our community a harassment-free experience for everyone.
 Please check out our [Code of Conduct][coc] in full.

 ## Contributing
 We :heart: contributions from everyone!
-It is a good idea to [talk to us][talktous] first if you plan to add any new functionality.
-Otherwise, [bug reports][issues], [bug fixes][pulls] and feedback on the library is always appreciated.
-Check out the [Contributing Guidelines][contributing] for more information and please follow the [GitHub Flow][githubflow].
+Check out the [Contributing Guidelines][contributing] for more information.

 [![contributions welcome][contribadge]][issues]